Our Board Members

 TRCC Board Members

-Chair, The Root Cause Coalition Board and President, AARP Foundation
+Chair, The Root Cause Coalition and Senior Vice President, Programs, AARP Foundation

 Throughout her career, Emily Allen’s primary passion has been on serving the needs of those most at risk in our communities.
 She has served in a number of capacities in the nonprofit, education and workforce development arenas, both internationally and in the U.S., and has worked across the generations to ensure vulnerable and at-risk individuals have access to the resources and services they need to thrive.